Chase Date: April 29, 2012

 Severe Risks: SPC Outlooks

-I knew from the get-go that it would be a late night drive back to Norman, so I slept in pretty late finally getting out of bed around 11am.
-The forecast for the day was pretty local, and the SPC had removed almost all probabilities of storms in the area.
+I knew from the get-go that it would be a late night drive back to Norman, so I slept in pretty late.
+Forecast chase area would be pretty local to the Lubbock area.
+SPC had removed almost all probabilities of storms in the area.

 David Drummond and I headed southwest towards Seminole, TX where we ate at the Dairy Queen and then sat around most of the afternoon waiting for storms to fire.
 Towering CU were very prevalant, but nothing seemed to want to take the punch and get going.